 RideKC Freedom: This operating division accounts for the activities of the Authority's para-transit program, which is primarily devoted to the transport of elderly and disabled Americans.

-RideKC Development Corporation: A not-for-profit corporation formed to promote and facilitate transitoriented development in the Kansas City metropolitan area.
-This page left blank intentionally.
+RideKC Development Corporation: A not-for-profit corporation formed to promote and facilitate transit-oriented development in the Kansas City metropolitan area.